-Further, clinical trials of the GMO will exclude patients who are known to be acutely or chronically infected with HIV, HCV, HTLV and HBV further reducing the chances of recombination or interaction with other micro-organisms.
-Patients with any active infection, including viral, will not be administered KITE-585 until the infection has resolved.
+Further, clinical trials of the GMO will exclude patients who are infected with HIV and other viruses, further reducing the chances of recombination or interaction with other micro-organisms.

 Conclusion: Lentiviral vectors have been used to treat many patients in 20 years of clinical use with no evidence of RCL.
 Further, as detailed above, no reports of RCL have been reported using a lentiviral delivery system.
 The cells are not pathogenic and do not persist or replicate in the environment.
 Therefore, no adverse effects on the environment are expected.